yd-lu/Side-Projects/Limitations and Future Improvements.md

 # Limitations and Future Improvements

-This document discusses some of the current limitations of the project as well as possible enhancements I expect for the future.
+I want to discusses some of the current limitations of the project as well as possible enhancements I expect for the future.

 ---